If it was my birthday I’d make a wish

 I’m always like – We gotta write about love and light and be positive!
 Dude, everything I just wrote seemed so sad, I’m sorry.
 Can’t believe you read this far … I’m just being honest about my past year.
 It was a rollercoaster, but when is it not?

 Throughout the course of the day today, I got the overwhelming urge to just delete this entire blog.
 I know nobody’s reading it, and that’s okay with me.
 Everything I put out on the internet is mostly journal entries and archives that I’ve made and stored online for myself.
 I know I don’t need to explain myself to anyone, but there’s a lot of my thoughts I want to share and yet, a lot of my life I still want to keep to myself.

 I’ve no idea where I’m going with this, but you know ..
 Maybe I’ll figure it out later on.

 Writing about this really helped me work through that sucky feeling.
 I’ve come to realize that I’ve truly had an incredible year.
 Maybe a lot of it felt miserable, but Taylor was right.
 There were moments that felt really magical.
 She’s always right, isn’t she?
 My year wasn’t perfect, and it felt like an uphill climb for a really long time, but it was a better year for me.
 I’m so grateful that I can say that.
 I hate to have to say I’m just gonna leave it all behind in photos, poems, and memories.
 I suppose now it’s all here in case I ever forget.

-Can’t stop the train, right?
+Can’t stop the train.
 Guess we all just gotta wait and see what tomorrow holds.

 • • •

 I just thought of it.
-If there isn’t a word for this feeling, then there is definitely a song.
-It’s 30/90 by Jonathan Larson from Tick, Tick … Boom … I feel it in my bones.
+If there isn’t a word for that feeling about being afraid and anxious about that passage of time, then there is definitely a song.
+It’s 30/90 by Jonathan Larson from Tick, Tick … Boom … and I feel it in my bones.